gusta01010/SillyTavern-Smart-Dialogue-Colorizer-Extended/README.md

 ## 🆚 Improvements Over Original

+- This fork maintains a simpler, more flexible options approach.
 - More reliable color extraction that works with a wider variety of avatars
 - Smart fallback system prevents failures when vibrant colors aren't available
-- Better contrast algorithm ensures readability
+- Revamped contrast and lightness algorithm that ensures readability
 - Quality filtering removes poor color choices
 - Simplified UI focused on quoted text (no chat bubble complexity)
 - Cleaner codebase with better performance